AlmasB/FXGL/README.md

 If you want to build FXGL from sources or want to contribute, please see the [Contribution Guide](CONTRIBUTING.md) (including non-code).
+FXGL is fully modular, so new contributors do not need to understand the entire codebase, only the module to which the contribution is made.

 You can support the FXGL development / show interest by simply starring the repo.